jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 So let's watch it.

 Charles ruled England as a proud protestant.
 His father King James taught him from birth the "nobles right to rule" was a matter of responsibility and Faith, not self-interest.
-After all, it was King James who commissioned the "King James Version" Holy Bible that's still used today.
+It was King James who commissioned the "King James Version" Holy Bible that's still used today.
 One of the big reasons James had it written was to help regular people understand why kings are their natural leaders.

 Remember this was before Rousseau.
 So, there were no alternatives to holy kings.

-That's why, although England had many versions of Christianity, all believed in a king's right to rule.
+Although England had many versions of Christianity, all believed in a king's right to rule.
 However, England did have an elected Parliament.
 But in King Charle's eyes, it was only supposed to advise the king.
 Which its elected representatives did, even if most advice was ignored.
 However, much to Charles' chagrin, Parliament held one big lever of power.
 After some revolts in the Middle Ages, the English Parliament had the authority to approve or reject new taxes.

 Like most kings, Charles and his father lived large; jewelry, palaces, banquets and balls never come cheap.
 With the Thirty Years War raging, it wasn't long before England went broke.